RyanAndersonG64/RyanAndersonG64.github.io/index.md

   I am a huge roller coaster enthusiast, and that interest was what initially inspired me to pursue an engineering degree.
 I enjoy using software such as No Limits 2 to create my own roller coaster designs.

+<h3 align="center">What is something you wish you could do but currently do not have the coding skills to accomplish?</h3>

+One thing I would really like making with the right coding skills is videogame mods, in particular Pokemon romhacks.
+I enjoy playing games with mods to enhance gameplay and provide a different experience after playing the game for a long time.
+Being able to make my own would be really cool.

+<h3 align="center">What are you struggling with?</h3>

+The biggest thing I struggle with is time management.
+I have ADHD and am easily distracted, so I often struggle at the beginning of each week when I look at everything to be done at once and it seems insurmountable.
+Once I manage to get started, I have an easier time focusing on each individual step and seeing the mountain of work ahead get smaller.

+<h3 align="center">How do you solve a problem? </h3>

+If the first few ideas that come to mind don't work, I like to go on a walk and think about things.
+I either replay the problem in my mind and eventually an idea for a solution comes to me, or I clear my mind and think about other things and come back ready to attack the problem again, which helps me think more easily.

+<h3 align="center">What methods do you use to help yourself get unstuck?</h3>

+When I get stuck, I usually think of a couple ideas to try right away.
+If they don't work, I try to Google the problem and I can sometimes find an answer.
+If that doesn't work, I take a walk as I mentioned above.
+If I still can't solve the problem, I post it in the Help channel in Slack.
+Everyone has been very helpful in giving each other ideas to solve problems.